 Master Pons states that the uniform that Gen. Choi wanted was light grey, however, this isn’t true.
 While the uniform that was produced was light grey, it was supposed to be light blue!
 During the dying process, the uniform because of the material turned light grey and not light blue.
 The blue color was to be in line with the UN blue (but slightly lighter) as Choi felt that blue was a color of peace and harmony, and also, blue is and was then used by a good majority of countries as well, interestingly enough blue was used in the Oh Do Kwan banners, the 29th infantry Division Patch and of course, most of you know too the Chung Do Kwan means “Blue Wave School”.
 And as anyone that knew Gen. Symbolism is a major component of their mindset Choi and any Korean of his generation!

-The ITTAF website denotes “The dream of General Choi Hong Hi to implement the gray27_39 dobok was that his Taekwon-Do was differentiated from the Olympic Taekwon-Do and Karate.”
+The ITTAF website denotes “The dream of General Choi Hong Hi to implement the gray dobok was that his Taekwon-Do was differentiated from the Olympic Taekwon-Do and Karate.”
 However, while no one can say with certainty as Choi, Hong-hi has passed; he never once mentioned this in any of his articles.
 In all of the “Condensed Encyclopedia,” no mention was made of this uniform, out of the many seminars including the famous St. Louis, USA International Instructors Seminar, no mention, and by then, you saw almost all of the now standard ITF uniforms (the majority in 1987 were still the fold over, but you also started to see the centered closed type then too.)

 In his autobiography, he also never mentioned this grey uniform, nor in his long interview in Taekwondo Times by GM Kimm, He-young in 2000, before his death.
 It was also never mentioned in the official ITF magazines or any other official publications except the two photos in the 1983 version.